cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/webdav.rst

 lives at the toplevel of the shared mailbox namespace.
 A user's personal storage hierarchy will be a child of their Inbox.

-For example, using the default value for davdriveprefix, an collection named photos for user "murch" would reside in the mailbox named ``user.murch.#drive.photos``.
+For example, using the default value for davdriveprefix, a collection named photos for user "murch" would reside in the mailbox named ``user.murch.#drive.photos``.
 A user would access their storage at ``https://<servername>/dav/<davdriveprefix>/user/<userid>``, which for